pjosed/ProyectoFinalPoo/README.md

-# 🐱 CyberCat — Gamified Learning Against Digital Threats
+# 🐱 MrMicrofost — Gamified Learning Against Digital Threats
 ### 📘 Published in *OnBoard Knowledge Journal (2025)*

 CyberCat is a **decision-based educational game** where you help a cat survive digital threats by choosing the healthiest responses to real cybersecurity scenarios.